kostik-omsk/eCommerce-Application/README.md

 ## The technology stack

-The technology stack used in this project is React + TypeScript + Vite + Eslint + Prettier + Husky + Jest
+The technology stack used in this project is React + TypeScript + Vite + Eslint + Prettier + Husky + Jest + ECommerceTools

 ## Scripts